armsp/AIFU/README.md

   * Its subsequent effects…
   * Did the state/party accept their error?
   * Were there compensations made?
 Apologies?
+  * Did they address the issue in a more tangible way through any legislation/bills and (or) regulation?
+  * Where there any regulations/bills & legislation already in place that still failed to prevent this?
+  * Did something similar happen again?
+Why?
+  * Are there any legislations in the pipeline?
+  * Were there any legislations that got blocked?
+Why?
+What were the arguements?
+Who blocked it?

 - [ ] Provide an API or ability to download the whole dataset we are curating so that others could it for other purposes.